 A view through the windshield of Petty Creek Rd / Rte 489 between I-90 and Hwy 12, Lolo National Forest, Montana

-Journal: Powell Campground & Lochsa Lodge, Lolo National Forest, Monday, July 17th, 2017
+Journal: Powell Campground & Lochsa Lodge, Clearwater-Nez Perce National Forest, Monday, July 17th, 2017

 My tiny tent at Powell Campground, Clearwater National Forest, Idaho

 I hike trail 25, which runs north and south.
-I know that if I can’t find the trail or lose it, I could never get too lost: to the north is the top of the ridge, to the east, the West Fork of Wendover Creek and the road that runs along it, to the west, the other road and the steep hillside.
+I know that if I can’t find the trail or if I lose it, I could never get too lost: to the north is the top of the ridge, to the east, the West Fork of Wendover Creek and the fire road that runs along it, to the west, the other road and the steep hillside.
+And, of course, to the south, is the Lochsa River

 Journal: Whitehouse Campground, Lolo National Forest, Idaho, July 18th, 2017